 Freelancer who travels

-Many people are now also becoming freelancers on their own, with travel blogs running rampant over the internet, and jobs as “influencers” on Instagram or Youtube allowing people to make an income from anywhere in the world.
-There are so many ways to make money on the road now!
+Many people are now also becoming freelancers running their own businesses, with travel blogs running rampant over the internet, and jobs as “influencers” on Instagram or Youtube allowing people to make an income from anywhere in the world.

 Working Holiday Visa

 Different countries have different agreements, so you’ll need to see what you’re eligible for.
-As a New Zealander I can work in most European countries for a year before I’m 30 (eek, time is running out!), and I know a ton of people or have been to New Zealand and Australia on working holiday visas.
+As a New Zealander I was able to work in most European countries before I turned 30 (seems like a long time ago now!), and I know a ton of people or have been to New Zealand and Australia on working holiday visas.

-Working abroad as an expat doesn’t mean you need a travel related job.
+Working abroad as an expat doesn’t mean you need a travel-related job, it can be a great way to gain experience to further your chosen career.
 If you want to build your career with some overseas experience, or you’re willing to take whatever job you can get somewhere then a Working Holiday Visa might be for you.

-Becoming a Diving Instructor must be on the list of dream travel jobs for a lot of people.
-Being able to do something you love every day and be paid for it is why so many people are looking for a travel job, or a way to travel and work.
+Becoming a Diving Instructor had to feature on this list of best jobs for expats and is a dream for a lot of people.
+Being able to do something you love every day and be paid for it is why so many people are looking for a job abroad, or a way to travel and work.

 Seasonal Jobs Abroad